aws/aws-node-termination-handler/config/helm/aws-node-termination-handler/README.md

 `enableSpotInterruptionDraining` | If true, drain nodes when the spot interruption termination notice is received | `true` `metadataTries` | The number of times to try requesting metadata.
-If you would like 2 retries, set metadata-tries to 3. | `3` `cordonOnly` | If true, nodes will be cordoned but not drained when an interruption event occurs. | `false` `jsonLogging` | If true, use JSON-formatted logs instead of human readable logs. | `false` `affinity` | node/pod affinities | None `podAnnotations` | annotations to add to each pod | `{}`
+If you would like 2 retries, set metadata-tries to 3. | `3` `cordonOnly` | If true, nodes will be cordoned but not drained when an interruption event occurs. | `false` `taintNode` | If true, nodes will be tainted when an interruption event occurs.
+Currently used taint keys are `aws-node-termination-handler/scheduled-maintenance` and `aws-node-termination-handler/spot-itn` | `false`
+`jsonLogging` | If true, use JSON-formatted logs instead of human readable logs. | `false` `affinity` | node/pod affinities | None `podAnnotations` | annotations to add to each pod | `{}`